jacksonbenete/chainmail-houserules/Ad astra per aspera/README.md

 - Droids or gadgets can "read languages" (or translate your voice).

 Workarounds:
-- Realocate Spells into new lists redesigning their "levels".
+- Reallocate Spells into new lists redesigning their "levels".
 - Instead of limiting spells by character level, we could use a Complexity Save just like in Chainmail for the character to try a higher level Spell.

 The Referee could be able to create more "Spells", adapt it from comics/tv or to work with the player into creating new effects or adapting it from other RPG sources.